 What to look for in an office chair for scoliosis

-Ideally, the chair must be about 18 to 22 inches high and let you adjust the height so you can sit with your feet flat on the floor.
+Ideally, the best chair for scoliosis must be about 18 to 22 inches high and let you adjust the height so you can sit with your feet flat on the floor.

 2. Lower back support